JuliaAstro/AstroTime.jl/docs/src/tutorial.md

 This tutorial will walk you through the features and functionality of AstroTime.jl.
 Everything in this package revolves around the `Epoch` data type.
 `Epochs` are a high-precision, time-scale aware version of the [`DateTime`](https://docs.julialang.org/en/v1.0/stdlib/Dates) type from Julia's standard library.
 This means that while `DateTime` timestamps are always assumed to be based on Universal Time (UT), `Epochs` can be created in several pre-defined time scales or custom user-defined time scales.

 ## Creating Epochs

-You construct `Epoch` instances similar to `DateTime` instance, for example by using date and time components.
+You construct `Epoch` instances similar to `DateTime` instances, for example by using date and time components.
 The main difference is that you need to supply the time scale to be used.
 Out of the box, the following time scales are defined: